-At Black Mountain Energy we see ourselves as part of a global community and believe in creating a sustainable business in which this ethos is threaded throughout all aspects of our interactions.
-A sustainable business is one which creates value - for our shareholders, the communities we interact with and operate within, the wellbeing of our teams and the environment is protected for the benefit of all current and future generations.
+At Black Mountain Energy we see ourselves as part of a global community and believe in creating a business in which this ethos is threaded throughout all aspects of our interactions.
+We aim to be a business which creates value - for our shareholders and the communities we interact with and operate within.

 The local community and traditional owners are an integral part of the Black Mountain Energy team.
 We value and recognise diversity.
-It is integral to our business that we foster a fair and equitable working environment where everyone is treated with dignity and respect.
+It is integral to our business that we foster a working environment where everyone is treated with dignity and respect.